cgomesu/website/_posts/2021-06-04-smarter-hass.md

 Those four topics are described separately next.
 If you are already familiar with them, feel free to skip straight to the main [Implementation](#implementation) section.
 However, at the very least, I suggest to glance over each topic to make sure we are on the same page before moving on.

-## HASS Core
+## HASS core
-Structurally, HASS can be divided into three main layers: (a) Core; (b) Supervisor; and (c) Operating System (OS).
+Structurally, HASS can be divided into three main layers: (a) core; (b) supervisor; and (c) operating system (OS).
 The folks at the HASS wiki were kind enough to put together a plethora of [installation methods](https://www.home-assistant.io/installation/) for all sorts of OSes and environments (bare-metal vs. virtual).
-For this guide, however, only the most basic layer of the HASS system is needed, namely the **HASS Core**, which is available in *any* installation method.
+For this guide, however, only the most basic layer of the HASS system is needed, namely the **HASS core**, which is available in *any* installation method.

 Instead of using an existing HASS instance, I **strongly** recommend to **create a containerized (Docker) HASS instance** for testing purposes.
 This will be much safer than playing with an existing HASS instance and its database.